0

 Down movement / retract speed

 Retraction speed is also important.
-This speed determines how fast the build plate moves from the highest position of the cycle to the lowest, i.e. the bottom of the VAT.
+This speed determines how fast the build plate moves from the highest position of the cycle to the lowest, i.e., the bottom of the VAT.
 When the build plate moves down, it pushes resin out of its way.
 The faster you go, the higher liquid turbulences will be.

-How to solve “blooming” effect?
+How to solve the “blooming” effect?

-Since problem is complex, there are two main ways to overcome this issue.
+Since the problem is complex, there are two main ways to overcome this issue.
 Let’s discuss them one by one.

 Light-off delay as a pause after retract in resin 3D printing